alalinaermakova/CV/README.md

 - Pair programming and collaborative problem-solving.
 - Test Driven Development (TDD) methodology with a focus on writing comprehensive test cases.
 - Effective debugging techniques and systematic error identification.
+- Engaged in agile methodology, working on short sprints to deliver diverse projects.
+- Mastered effective debugging techniques, systematically identifying and resolving errors within the existing codebase.
+- Actively improved the codebase, working with existing code and swiftly adapting to new libraries and technologies in real-time.

 ### Yandex Practicum (2021 - 2022)
 *Web Developer*

-- Practice-oriented bootcamp for web app development.
+- Participated in a practice-oriented bootcamp focusing on web application development.
-- Proficiency in HTML, CSS, JavaScript, React and Webpack.
+- Demonstrated proficiency in HTML, CSS, JavaScript, React, and Webpack technologies.
-- Support and mentorship through Slack platform.
+- Leveraged support and mentorship provided through the Slack platform.
-- Regular project code reviews on GitHub.
+- Contributed to and engaged in regular project code reviews on GitHub.
-- Proficient use of Figma for design work.
+- Proficiently utilised Figma for design work, contributing to project development and enhancement.

 ### Nanchang “ABIE” Training Center (2019 - 2020)
 *English Teacher*